SolaceSamples/solace-samples-c/_docs/publish-subscribe.md

       link: /blob/master/src/intro/os.h
 ---

-This tutorial will introduce you to the fundamentals of the Solace API by connecting a client, adding a topic subscription and sending a message matching this topic subscription.
+This tutorial will introduce you to the fundamentals of the Solace PubSub+ API by connecting a client, adding a topic subscription and sending a message matching this topic subscription.
 This forms the basis for any publish / subscribe message exchange.

 ## Assumptions

 This tutorial assumes the following:

-*   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
+*   You are familiar with Solace PubSub+ [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
-*   You have access to Solace messaging with the following configuration details:
+*   You have access to PubSub+ messaging with the following configuration details:
-    *   Connectivity information for a Solace message-VPN
+    *   Connectivity information for a PubSub+ message-VPN
     *   Enabled client username and password

-One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
-You can find other ways to get access to Solace messaging below.
+One simple way to get access to PubSub+ messaging quickly is to create a messaging service in PubSub+ Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+You can find other ways to get access to PubSub+ messaging below.

 ## Goals

-The goal of this tutorial is to demonstrate the most basic messaging interaction using Solace.
+The goal of this tutorial is to demonstrate the most basic messaging interaction using Solace PubSub+.
 This tutorial will show you:

 1. How to build and send a message on a topic
 2. How to subscribe to a topic and receive a message